Mughilan10/Movie-Ticket-Reservation-Management-System/README.md

 # Movie Ticket Reservation Management System

 A ticket reservation system that facilitates the process of viewing ticket availability for movies playing in various languages, timings, venues and also allows the user to purchase tickets for the same.
+The GUI was implemented using Tkinter and Oracle SQL Plus was used as database.

 ## How to run?